Clay DeBord

-Clay DeBord (born May 13, 1992) is a former American football offensive guard.
+Clay DeBord (born May 13, 1992) is an American former football offensive guard.
 He played college football at Eastern Washington University.
 He signed with the Arizona Cardinals out of college and also played for the New England Patriots and the Dallas Cowboys.

 Early years

 DeBord attended Asotin High School in Asotin, Washington where he earned All-Southeast 2B League honors as a senior and he helped guide Asotin to a 3-2 league record and 5-3 overall mark.
 In his junior year, Asotin finished 5-1 in the league and 8-1 overall.